sandracopakova/memory-game/README.md

 ## Authors and acknowledgment

-Memory game is inspiration from codepen
+Memory game is inspiration from codepen.

 The favicon is modified from the open source project [Twemoji](https://twemoji.twitter.com/).
 The favicon graphic is copyright 2020 Twitter, Inc and other contributors.
 The graphics are licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).